yonahforst/node-challenge-quote-server/README.md

 Extra (bonus) requirements:

 - bonus: make your search case-insensitive
-- modificate the parameter before the server response
+- bonus: make the search return matches on quote OR author text.

 ### Go ahead!

 If you think you know how to do that, go ahead!

-### In more detail

 #### Algorithm